Keen to find out what it’s actually like to work in data? Ever wondered what a day in the life of a data analyst is really like?

 Python is also one of the most popular languages in data analysis.
 Since my job deals with machine learning, artificial intelligence (AI) and predictive analytics, Python is an ideal language because it’s widely used in scientific computing, data mining, and others.

-What steps do you take when beginning a new analytics project and how do you know if you’re asking the right questions and performing the right analysis?
+What steps do you take when beginning a new analytics project?

 Logical thinking is the main process involved.
 I learned mathematical logic in school and that really helps when it comes to connecting the dots and making educated conclusions regarding the data that’s being processed.